MatteoIorio11/IRS/lab1/composite_behaviours.md

 The robot is asked to find a light source and go towards it, while avoiding collisions with other objects, such as walls, boxes and other robots.
 The robot should reach the target as fast as possible and, once reached it, it should stay close to it (either standing or moving).
 For physical constraints the wheel velocity cannot exceed the value 15 (i.e., 15−2m/s).

 ## Design
-The entire behaviour of this task, is divided into three different *logics*, then each logic is implemented inside a specific file, in order to have a better *separation of concerns*:
+The entire behaviour of this task, is divided into three different *logics*, each logic is implemented inside a specific file, in order to have a better *separation of concerns*:

 1. *avoid_logic*: inside this file is implemented the logic for avoiding the obstacles in the arena;
 2. *photo_logic*: this file contains the logic for the phototaxi task;
 3. *move_random_logic*: logic for random walking in the arena.

-Because this assesment has no specifics about what the robot has to do when the robot does not detect any light at all, I have decided to add the random walking logic only when the robot detects not light and in the nearby there are not obstacles to avoid.
+Because this assesment has no specifics about what the robot has to do when the robot does not detect any light at all, it was necessary to add a new behaviour to the robot for walking whene there is no light at all or no objects are detected in the nearby.

 ![Overall Task](./images/task.png)